7 reasons you need to eat more oats

 Oats have high fibre content, which is necessary for regular bowel movements.
 They are also high in both soluble and insoluble fibre.
 Insoluble fibre is spongy and absorbs many times its own weight of liquid.
 As a result, the stools become heavier and their passage through the gut speeds up, relieving constipation.

 A cup of your favourite oatmeal is only 130 calories and is one of the foods that can help torch belly fat!
 It also makes you feel fuller for longer, reducing those hunger pangs.
-A research suggests that children between ages 2-18 years old who consumed oatmeal regularly lowered their risk of obesity.
-They were 50 percent less likely to become overweight when compared to those children that did not eat it!
+Research suggests that children between ages 2-18 years old who consumed oatmeal regularly lowered their risk of obesity.
+They were 50 per cent less likely to become overweight when compared to those children that did not eat it!

 Of all grains, oats have one of the best amino acid profiles and a good balance of essential fatty acids, linked to longevity and general good health.
 They are a good source of essential vitamins such as thiamin, folic acid, biotin, pantothenic acid and vitamin E. They also contain zinc, selenium, copper, iron, manganese and magnesium.
 Where else can one find all the vitamins, minerals, proteins, carbohydrates and fatty acids in one food item?